-The income from disposal of investments in 2013 relates to the sale of all shares in 3G Fund II LP for an amount of €290.6m.
 The income from disposal of investments in 2014 relates to the cancellation of the preferred shares of JAB Holdings II B.V. following the merger of JAB Holdings II B.V. and JAB Holdings B.V.
 The net gain previously recognised in equity was reclassified to profit or loss in the amount of €103.5m.